6

 Despite these challenges, night meditation can be a great way to relax and sleep.
 There are many different techniques that you can try, including self-guided sleep meditations, guided meditations, and apps that provide instruction or meditation music.

-Things to Avoid Before Night Meditation
+Things to Avoid with Night Meditation

 There are a few things that you should avoid while meditating at night to make the most of your session.